 With a suite of digital products, you can sell more of your core and existing products.
 This is similar to #1 and #2 above, selling more products to more customers.
 But, there’s another idea to pay attention to.

 When people purchase a small product from you, it’s a bit like a test.
 They’re checking you out to make sure you deliver what you promise and that they like what you have to say.
 If you prove trustworthy, customers are more comfortable paying for your higher priced products.
 You’ve proven that spending with you brings good results.

 In addition, it is psychologically painful for people to spend.
 However, here’s the interesting part!
 It’s often too painful to go from spending $0 with someone to spending $1000.
 But, it’s about the same amount of pain to go from spending $0 to $10 as it is to move from spending $10 to $1000.
 So, having a very tiny product for someone to buy not only builds trust, but helps minimize the pain of spending on the next product.
-Note: I believe this is from Roger Dooley – I need to read his book, Brainfluence.
-When I’m done, I’ll come back and update this reference!
+(Note: I believe this concept is from Roger Dooley’s book, Brainfluence.)

 4| Increase the value of your core product/service

 Whether your core offer is a product or a service, having a suite of digital products will help increase the value of that offer.

 If you think about it, who produces quality digital products?
 People who are experts in their fields, who know how to help others, and who have the desire to help others.
 Having a line of digital products builds your authority and positions you as an expert.

 Core offers from experts have a much higher value than offers from non-experts.

 Two digital product suite models that serve business-owning moms